RedisLabs/redislabs-docs/content/kubernetes/security/add-client-certificates.md

 ]
 ---

-For each client certificate you wish to use with your database, you need to create a Kubernetes secret to hold it.
+For each client certificate you want to use with your database, you need to create a Kubernetes secret to hold it.
 You can then reference that secret in your Redis Enterprise database (REDB) custom resource spec.

 ## Create a secret to hold the new certificate